Cyriacus the Anchorite: Early life

 When a split occurred between the monasteries of Euthymius and Theoctistus, Kyriakos withdrew to the Souka monastery of Chariton (September 28).
 At this monastery they received even tonsured monks as novices, and so was Kyriakos received.
 He toiled at the regular monastic obediences.
 After several years, Kyriakos was ordained priest and chosen canonarch and did this obedience for eighteen years.
 He would spend thirty years at the monastery of Chariton.

 Strict fasting and devotion distinguished Kyriakos even among the ascetics of the Lavra.
 In his cell each night he read the Psalter, interrupting the reading only to go to church at midnight.
 The ascetic slept very little.
 When the monk reached seventy years of age, he went to the Natoufa wilderness taking with him his disciple John.

 In the desert the hermits fed themselves only with bitter herbs, which hagiographical accounts say were rendered edible.
 After five years one of the inhabitants found out about the ascetics and brought to them his son and Kyriakos reportedly healed him.
 From that time many people began to approach the monk with their needs, but he sought complete solitude and fled to the Rouva wilderness, where he dwelt five years more.
 But the sick still came for him so he helped who he could.
+At his 80th year of life Kyriakos fled to the hidden Sousakim wilderness, where two dried up streams passed by.
+The brethren of the Souka monastery came to him seven years after his arrival, beseeching his spiritual help during the time of debilitating hunger and illness.
+After his intervention seemed to improve the situation they wished him to return to the monastery.
+Therefore, he settled in a cave which Chariton had once lived.